madupite/madupite/docs/install.rst

    cmake ..
    make

-Now, you can change the main.cc file according to your application.
 Make sure to run your executables with mpirun. <number_of_ranks> could be the number of cores on your machine:
 ::